 Earth Day Clean Up

 Earth Day Clean Up is held annually in April.
-Earth Day is a collaborative effort between the Minneapolis Park and Recreation Board (MPRB), the City of Minneapolis’ Solid Waste and Recycling Division, and several neighborhood organizations.
+Earth Day is a collaborative effort between the Minneapolis Park and Recreation Board (MPRB), Minneapolis Solid Waste & Recycling, and several neighborhood organizations.

 Earth Day participants cleaned up shoreline and open space areas throughout Minneapolis, including: